 Other engagements include Fanchon in Les Troqueurs by Dauvergne at Cité de la Musique in Paris, Madame de and Une Citoyenne in Allégorie Forever by Marie-Hélène Fournier at Festival d’Ambronay, Dritte Dame in Die Zauberflöte on tour with Opera Eclaté, Juditha and Vagaus in Juditha Triumphans by Vivaldi as well as Lieder eines Fahrenden Gesellen with l’Ensemble Instrumental Romand in Geneva.

-Projects for 2016 include a recital of Swedish contemporary music together with pianist Anna Christensson at the Bulgarian National Radio, a recording dedicated exclusively to Heinrich Schütz with French ensemble Sagittarius (cond: Michel Laplénie) as well as a Sweden tour with a programme about the composers at the court of Queen Christina of Sweden with her own ensemble, Camerata dei Curiosi.
+In 2016 Annastina performed a programme of Swedish contemporary music together with pianist Anna Christensson at the Bulgarian National Radio, participated in a recording dedicated exclusively to Heinrich Schütz with French ensemble Sagittarius (cond: Michel Laplénie) and toured Sweden with a programme about the composers at the court of Queen Christina of Sweden with her own ensemble, Camerata dei Curiosi.

 Annastina has received generous support from Helge Ax:son Johnsons stiftelse, Musikaliska Akademien, Konstnärsnämnden and Sonia & Gustav Forssius stiftelse.